feedhenry-raincatcher/raincatcher-core/cloud/logger/README.md

-# RainCatcher BaseModule
+# RainCatcher Logger Cloud

-This is a template for modules in the RainCatcher project, it contains the default dotfiles and other configuration files for the development tooling and the directory structure expected from individual modules.
+RainCatcher wrapper for the Bunyan npm.
+This module creates an interface that wraps the Bunyan npm

 RainCatcher code is written in [TypeScript](http://typescriptlang.org), uses [Mocha](https://mochajs.org/) for unit tests and [Istanbul](https://istanbul.js.org/) for test coverage checks.